nickovchinnikov/tts-framework/docs-md/review.md

 I firmly believe that a good project starts with comprehensive documentation, and good code is built upon a solid foundation of test cases.
 With this in mind, I have made concerted efforts to maintain consistent documentation and ensure thorough test coverage for my code.
 The repository serves as a comprehensive resource where you can explore the implementation details, review the documentation, and examine the test cases that ensure the code's reliability and correctness.

-You can find all the documentation markdown inside the `docs-md` directory, run the docs locally with `mkdocs serve`
+You can find all the documentation inside the `docs` directory, run the docs locally with `mkdocs serve`

-Also here you can the [docs online](https://storage.googleapis.com/tts-docs/index.html)
+Also here you can the [docs online](https://peechapp.github.io/tts-peech/)

 ### Acoustic model